Offender programs and services

 - intensive programs

 Treatment programs are one type of rehabilitative program to address specific offender needs.
 These programs are offered at selected institutions where offenders apply to attend.
 Treatment programs are available to address significant mental health issues, sexual offending, domestic violence, substance abuse, etc.

 Educational opportunities are available to inmates and offenders through a variety of partnerships that include but are not limited to, the Ministry of Education, the Ministry of Training, Colleges and Universities, the Provincial Schools Authority, community colleges and school boards and community literacy organizations.
 Educational programs are delivered by teachers, continuing education instructors, literacy instructors and Ministry volunteer literacy tutors.

-Self Study Programs, for individuals wanting to (a) enrol in high school, community college or university correspondence courses or (b) prepare for the General Education Development (GED) testing program that leads to the Ontario Secondary School Equivalency Certificate.
+Self study programs, for individuals wanting to (a) enrol in high school, community college or university correspondence courses or (b) prepare for the General Education Development testing program that leads to the Ontario Secondary School Equivalency Certificate.
 Application and administrative fees and learning materials for these programs are paid for by the individual.